Academic-Magnet/magnet-schedule/README.md

 A special schedule PDF uploaded by a user in Manage will override the schedule for the day.

 *Hint: The system of separating the data, the frontend, and the controller code that links them is a very common style of creating apps known as Model-View-Controller, or [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller), and is worth a look into if you are interested in software development (especially mobile development).
 The next sections of this README will talk about the Model and View aspects of the app.*

-##### Middle School
-PG-Schedule contains data for both Upper and Middle School (stored in the model directory- more information on the specifics below).
-As of the 2017-18 school year, Middle School no longer has A/B weeks, so internally, all middle school weeks are referenced as A weeks.

 ##### Future Weeks
 The app figures out what week it currently is (A/B) from the portergaud.edu calendar.
 Using a cron task set to run daily, it pulls the official list of events for the day and searches for a reference to the current week (i.e. the string 'A Week' or 'Week A' for A weeks).
 If unable to find this (due to administrator error), the app defaults to an A week.